Saturday, April 8, 2023

 I watched a movie called 80 For Brady a few days ago.
 While it was a fairly light movie, humorous, and even a bit sappy, I thought it interesting on a couple of fronts.

-First, other than Tom Brady and some other football players, the main characters were all octogenarians (except for one) on screen and in real life, and the 4 main characters were women.
+First, other than Tom Brady and some other football players, the main characters were all octogenarians (except for one) on screen and in real life, and the 4 main characters were all women.
 While there have been more films with older women lately, there are far less than those with older men.
 Hollywood has long had a problem with portraying mature women in rolls other than as suffering some type of debilitating disease, physical and mental, while roles for older men, while sometimes acknowledging their age, often pursue themes that are meant to counter the perceived limitations of older men, sometimes even portraying them with surprising (to the antagonists of the movie) physical and mental abilities.

 For this film, Lily Tomlin, Rita Moreno, Sally Fields, and Jane Fonda, are presented through the lens of issues that older women face, loss of husband, less energy, past and current sickness, but are also accorded traits that are not associated with the elderly.
 Fonda's character still falls in love too fast, Moreno's character is a poker wiz, Fields' character can win a buffalo wing eating contest featuring very hot sauces.
 And they can all still dance.